 Layout preparation is one of the aspects in which most engravers lose revenue.
 There is a common saying that “Time is money”.
 Indeed, lost time is lost money.
 In our engraving business, we spend much of our time preparing the artwork for our customers.
 However, most people who do business with us rarely acknowledge that art preparation consumes a lot of time.
 As a result, they don’t translate it into money.

 But we have to charge for our knowledge to create a professional engraving layout.
 And it should not be an embarrassment to any customers because the time we spend working on it before we finally produce it on the laser system matters a lot in business.
-Secondly, we spend a lot of money to buy scanners, computers, software and learning how to use them.
+Secondly, we spend a lot of money to buy scanners, computers, software and learn how to use them.

 So we price laser engraving jobs based on layout preparation.
 We have a few customers who come with their artwork ready for engraving and we don’t charge them.
 But if we are the ones to do it for you, then you have to pay for our time, knowledge, professionalism and the machines we use to prepare your layout.